-Four-year-old Camryn Marshall proudly sat between her parents, Alisha and Gary Marshall, at the graduation ceremony in Clinton, Iowa on May 9, 2010.
+Camryn Marshall proudly sat between her parents, Alisha and Gary Marshall, at the graduation ceremony in Clinton, Iowa in spring 2010.
 Both of her parents graduated with their Bachelor’s degrees that day.

 She began asking around and soon found Ashford University.
 “A Navy co-worker told me that she was enrolled at Ashford and that she was very excited to be wrapping up her degree.
 I was happy to discover that I would be able to continue my education without sitting in a classroom – my husband travels constantly and it would have been impossible to attend a traditional classroom with a young child and no evening childcare.
 A few weeks after our discussion, I enrolled.”